jxzb1988/MMQTL/README.md

 ## Building from source

+The source codes should be compiled in src folder.

-Before compiling, please change the directionaries for the libraries, and unzip "armadillo-9.400.3.zip"
+Before compiling, please change the directionaries for the libraries, and unzip "armadillo-9.400.3.zip".
+Then type

 ```
 make